leobz/Expedia-flights-testing-tool/back-end/tests/tool/filter_by_airline.md

 # Filters by Airline

-In this JSON we have 3 airlines "American Airlines", "United" and "Delta".
+In this JSON we have 3 airlines: "American Airlines", "United" and "Delta".
 Let's start filtering.

 ### Filter segments that have "American Airlines" flights